 The scientific challenges we face are constantly changing.
 To make sure we can adapt to these changes now and in the future, our masterplan is flexible.
 It identifies a number of building plots and two larger ‘development zones’ which could be divided up into several smaller buildings.
 The detailed designs for each individual building will be developed in the future.

-Indicative view of landscaping looking south through the site
+Indicative view of landscaping looking north through the site

 Indicative view of the new bridge from Wood Lane